I think one the great rifts between managers and academics in marketing has been caused by NPS. To be fair there is blame on all sides.

 As researchers and teachers we have a responsibility to advance the practice of marketing.
 This isn’t just about teaching technical skills.
-Knowing how to discount a cash flow is useful but maybe it is better to teach students to ask questions.
+Knowing how to discount a cash flow is useful.
+Maybe it is better to teach students to ask questions.
 Academics can often help students achieve this because they:

-They [critics] said they could find no connection between Net Promoter Scores and loyalty, growth or profits. … One senior executive who implemented NPS was barraged with e-mails protesting the plan to monitor NPS was simplistic –“based on flawed research, fragrantly illogical, statisctically invalid and fundamentally flawed”” (Reichheld 2011 page 231
+They [critics] said they could find no connection between Net Promoter Scores and loyalty, growth or profits. … One senior executive who implemented NPS was barraged with e-mails protesting the plan to monitor NPS was simplistic –“based on flawed research, fragrantly illogical, statistically invalid and fundamentally flawed”.Reichheld 2011 page 231

-This is not just academic pedantry.
+Asking for proper evidence is not just academic pedantry.
 To ask for proof and have none forthcoming is worrying.
 CEOs should seek evidence supporting the claims they make and claims made to them.
 (My advice: if your CEO doesn’t believe in causation then next time you mess up just shout “witch” and blame it on someone else).

 We are a long way off having a perfect causal model for business success but we should at least be trying to get there.
 When asked for evidence their plan is a good one a CEO should have a better answer than “because I say so”.

 Read: Fred Reichheld, 2011, The Ultimate Question 2.0: How Net Promoters Thrive In A Customer-Driven World, Harvard Business Review Press